Apply for Consultative Status

 The Committee meets twice a year to decide which NGOs applying for consultative status it will recommend to the ECOSOC Council.
-At any time, the Committee may ask questions to the NGO.
-Such questions are immediately sent to the NGO by the Secretariat and should be replied by the NGO as fast as possible in order to help the Committee make a decision and avoid getting deferred to future sessions.
+During its Session, the Committee may ask questions to the NGO.
+Such questions are sent to the NGO by the Secretariat and should be replied by the NGO as fast as possible in order to help the Committee make a decision and avoid getting deferred to future sessions.

 The Committee recommendations are published in a report and submitted to the next ECOSOC meeting for final approval.
 Official notification is sent to all reviewed NGOs, informing them about the Committee's recommendation.

-The Committee may recommend a different category than the status requested by the NGO.
-Also, the Committee may decide to defer an application review until the next session, waiting for clarifications and answers to questions asked to the NGO.
+The Committee may decide to defer an application review until the next session, pending clarifications and answers to questions asked to the NGO.